LOST-STATS/lost-stats.github.io/Data_Manipulation/rowwise_calculations.md

 # install.packages(c('purrr','ggplot2','dplyr'))
 # ggplot2 is only for the data
 data(midwest, package = 'ggplot2')
-# dplyr is for the tidyselect functions
+# dplyr is for the tidyselect functions, the pipe %>%, and select() to pick columns
 library(dplyr)

 # There are three sets of variables starting with "perc" - let's make sure they